NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsB.clean.rst

 +----------+-------------------------------------------------------------------+

-Each console channel has what is known as an input queue, a small area of memory where keypresses are stored before they are read by INPUT, INKEY$ etc. The command BCLEAR clears the buffer of the current input queue so that any keypresses which have not yet been processed are not seen by the program.
+Each console channel has what is known as an input queue, a small area of memory where key presses are stored before they are read by INPUT, INKEY$ etc. The command BCLEAR clears the buffer of the current input queue so that any key presses which have not yet been processed are not seen by the program.
 This is useful to prevent overrun on keys.